Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Monotonicity of the Liouville entropy

-\begin{proof} Since the area of the deformation is constant, the total mass of the Sasaki volume form associated to $g_\eps$ is independent of $\eps.$ In particular, the variation of the Liouville measure coincides with the variation of the Sasaki volume form.
-With respect to the circle bundle structure of $SM$, the volume form of $g_{\rm Sas}$ is given locally by the product of Riemannian area on the base manifold $M$ and Lebesgue measure on the fiber $S^1$.
-For conformal deformations, the Riemannian area form of $g_\eps=e^{2\rho_{\eps}}g_0$ on $M$ changes exactly by the conformal factor $e^{2 \rho_\eps}$, while angles, and hence the Lebesgue measure on $S^1$, remain unchanged.
-This means $m_{\eps} = e^{2 \rho_\eps} m_{0}$, and differentiating at $\eps=0$ completes the proof. \end{proof} We now use the work of Ledrappier and Shu to compute the last term in \eqref{eq:D^1}; the next proposition is essentially \cite[Proposition 4.5]{LedShu_conformal} specialized to the case of surfaces.

-To state this proposition, we introduce the following notation.
-For any $f \in C^{1+\alpha}(SM)$, we define a new function $I_f$ on $SM$ by the following integral:
+To state the next proposition, we introduce the following \emph{half-orbit integrals.} For any $f \in C^{1+\alpha}(SM)$, we define a new function $I_f$ on $SM$ by the following integral:

-where $j^s(\varphi_t v)$ is a stable Jacobi solution along the geodesic determined by $v$, and $e^s$ is the stable vector field defined in \eqref{eq:e^s}.
-Although $j^s$ is only defined up to a scalar factor, the ratio ${j^s(\varphi_t(v))}/{j^s(v)}$ is well defined along the geodesic defined by $v$, see \eqref{eq:contract}.
-Note also that the above integral converges because $e^s(f)$ is a continuous, and thus bounded, function on $SM$, and $j^s(\varphi_t v)/j^s(v)$ decreases exponentially fast by the Anosov property \eqref{eq:Anosov}.
-Throughout we will also use the notation $I_f$ for $f \in C^{1+\alpha}(M)$, where we identify without further comment the function $f$ with its lift to the unit tangent bundle $f\circ P: SM\to \mathbb R$.
-Note also that for such $f$ we have $Jv(f)(x) = e^s(f \circ P)(x, v)$ by \eqref{eq:e^s}.
+where $j^s(\varphi_t v)$ is a stable Jacobi function along the geodesic determined by $v$ (see Section \ref{buse}), and $e^s$ is the stable vector field defined in \eqref{eq:e^s}.
+Although $j^s$ is only defined up to a scalar factor, the ratio ${j^s(\varphi_t(v))}/{j^s(v)}$ is well defined along the geodesic and decreases exponentially fast when $t\to \infty$, see \eqref{eq:contract}.
+Since $e^s(f)$ is a continuous, and thus bounded, function on $SM$, the integral $I_f$ is convergent and defines a continuous function on $SM.$

-Further properties of the above ``half-orbit" integrals are discussed in Section \ref{micro}, where we will rewrite them using the meromorphic extension of the resolvent of $X$.
+Further properties of the above half-orbit integrals, which we will use to prove Theorem~\ref{theo:Liou}, are discussed in Section \ref{sec:half}.